fullon-labs/flon.cdt/README.md

 * cdt-ranlib
 * cdt-readelf
 * cdt-strip
-* eosio-pp
-* eosio-wasm2wast
-* eosio-wast2wasm

-It will also install CMake files for CDT accessible within a `cmake/cdt` directory located within your system's `lib` directory.
+It will also install CMake files for CDT accessible within a `cmake/flon.cdt` directory located within your system's `lib` directory.
 #### Manual installation

 One option for installing CDT globally is via `make install`.
 From within the `build` directory, run the following command: